mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 instructed.
 Rather than iterating through every `Connection <#connection>`_, this method should simply increment the generation of the Pool, implicitly marking all current `Connections <#connection>`_ as stale.
-It should also transition the pool's state to "cleared" to halt the creation of new connections until it is marked as "ready" again.
+It should also transition the pool's state to "paused" to halt the creation of new connections until it is marked as "ready" again.
 The checkOut and checkIn algorithms will handle clearing out stale `Connections <#connection>`_.
-If a user is subscribed to Connection Monitoring events, a PoolClearedEvent MUST be emitted after incrementing the generation / marking the pool as "cleared".
+If a user is subscribed to Connection Monitoring events, a PoolClearedEvent MUST be emitted after incrementing the generation / marking the pool as "paused".

 As part of clearing the pool, the WaitQueue MUST also be cleared, meaning all requests in the WaitQueue MUST fail with errors indicating that the pool was